Last updated 2026-03-12

 Key Takeaway

 A chiropractic practice sells for 1.5x to 3x SDE or 3.5x to 7x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed chiropractic practice value estimates by revenue size.
+Estimate your chiropractic practice's value with our free calculator.

 SDE Multiple